 The decision authority matrix is where most programs become real

-| Function | AI role | Human decision authority | Examiner-ready record |
+| Function | System role | Human decision authority | Examiner-ready record |

 |---|---|---|---|

-| Document ingestion | Classifies returns, statements, schedules, and support docs | Human confirms completeness and exceptions | File inventory, timestamps, missing-item log |
+| Document ingestion | Classifies files, matches them to checklist items, and logs completeness | Human confirms missing items and exceptions | File inventory, timestamps, missing-item log |

-| Spreading and extraction | Extracts fields, computes spreads, maps entity structures | Human reviews, corrects, and signs off | Original value, override value, user, reason, timestamp, source citation |
+| Spreading and extraction | Extracts fields, computes spreads, maps entities, and preserves citations | Human reviews, corrects, and signs off | Original value, override value, user, reason, timestamp, source citation |

 | Ratio and trend analysis | Calculates DSCR, leverage, liquidity, and trend views | Human validates interpretation against policy and context | Formula trace, inputs, review attestation |